wp-plugins/wp-email/readme.txt

 1. Find `define('EMAIL_SHOW_REMARKS', true);`
 1. Replace with `define('EMAIL_SHOW_REMARKS', false);`

-= How can I keep some post text form being sent in the E-Mail? =
+= How can I keep some post text from being sent in the E-Mail? =

 If you do not want to email a portion of your post's content, do the following: